10 best mixing bowls for essential kitchen tasks

 Best traditional mixing bowl

-We find the sides to be a perfect size: tall enough to stop ingredients like cocoa powder flying out of the bowl when mixing on a high speed, while low enough to ensure our hand mixer can still drip over the sides.
+This traditional stoneware bowl is a whopper.
+The sides are a perfect size: tall enough to stop ingredients like cocoa powder flying out of the bowl when mixing on a high speed while low enough to ensure your hand mixer can still drip over the sides.

 It’s the kind of bowl you can imagine being handed from parent to child with much reminiscing about what it’s been used to make.